microsoft/azure-iot-developer-kit/docs/_pages/shake-shake-macos.md

 #### A. Open Arduino Examples folder in VS Code:

+Make sure your DevKit is not connected.
 Launch VS Code first and connect the DevKit to your computer.
 VS Code will automatically find it and pops up introduction page.
-Switch to **'Arduino Examples'** tab, navigate to `Examples for MXChip AZ3166 > AzureIoTHub` and click on `ShakeShake`.
+Switch to **'Arduino Examples'** tab, navigate to `Examples for MXCHIP AZ3166 > AzureIoTHub` and click on `ShakeShake`.

 ![shake-shake-example]({{"/assets/images/shake-shake-example.png" | absolute_url }})